Chapter 3 Building Models of Strategic Decision-Making

 You probably noticed you couldn’t remember every single move your opponent made.
 Maybe you lost track of older trials, and recent trials felt more important.
 These aren’t failures: they’re features of human cognition.
 Our models should reflect these constraints to be cognitively realistic.
 Let’s see what difference these constraints make for predictions.

-• Exploration: Random deviations can also be framed as adaptive exploration, allowing the agent to test actions that their current strategy deems suboptimal.
+- Exploration: Note that we talked about noise and errors, but random deviations can also be framed as adaptive exploration, allowing the agent to test actions that their current strategy deems suboptimal.

 Recognizing these connections can guide a principled modeling approach, starting simple and adding complexity only as needed and justified by data or theory.